Last Updated on June 22, 2026 by Daniel Globe

 Gate Locations

-If you want a smoother walk, check gate accessibility along the concourse, and use nearby seating options to rest before boarding.
-The layout keeps you close to dining and retail spots, so you can grab what you need without losing momentum.
+You’ll find your gate along the concourse, with clear signs and interactive maps helping you move without second-guessing your route.
+The layout keeps you close to dining and retail, so you can grab what you need without losing momentum.

 - Gates 60-69 serve Alaska departures

-- Signage points you to every gate
+- Clear signage points you to every gate

 - Maps make navigation faster